Offshore Development Centre (ODC): How To Set It Up? (+A Detailed Checklist)

 - Has attracted investment from major IT companies such as Intel, IBM, Samsung Display, LG, Nokia and Microsoft.

-In recent years, the government policy has strongly encouraged investment in high-tech zones and IT parks.
+In recent years, government policy has strongly encouraged investment in high-tech zones and IT parks.

 Another reason that makes outsourcing to Vietnam an appealing option is its cost-effectiveness.
-Vietnam is among countries with low cost labour; IT industry is not an exception.
-In addition, high technology is a sector that are granted tax incentives by the Vietnamese government, according to PwC – Vietnam Pocket Tax Book 2019
+Vietnam is among countries with low-cost labour; the IT industry is not an exception.
+In addition, high technology is a sector that is granted tax incentives by the Vietnamese government, according to PwC – Vietnam Pocket Tax Book 2019